Pairwise Covariates-adjusted Block Model for Community Detection: Discussion

 \section{Discussion}

-In this paper, we extended the classical stochastic block model to allow the connection rate between nodes not only depend on communities but also the pairwise covariates.
-We proved consistency in terms of both coefficient estimates and community label assignments for MLE under PCABM.
-Also, we introduced a fast spectral method SCWA with theoretical justification, which may serve as a good initial solution for the likelihood method.
+In this paper, we extend the classical stochastic block model to allow the connection rate between nodes to depend on not only the community memberships but also the pairwise covariates.
+We prove consistency in terms of both coefficient estimates and community label assignments for MLE under PCABM, and provide an efficient algorithm to solve an approximate MLE.
+Additionally, we introduce a fast spectral method, SCWA, with theoretical justification, which could serve as a good initial solution for the likelihood-based method.
+Furthermore, we propose cross-validation-based algorithms for estimating the number of communities and feature selection.

 There are many interesting future research directions on PCABM.
-Though in our paper we assumed the entries in the adjacency matrix are non-negative integers, it can be relaxed to be any non-negative numbers, and we expect similar theoretical results hold.
-It would also be interesting to consider highly imbalanced community sizes $n_{\min}/n_{\max}=o(1)$ and when the number of communities $K_n$ diverges.
-Also, for the bounded degree case where $\varphi_n=O(1)$, it is of great interest to study the properties of various estimators under PCABM.
-When we have high-dimensional pairwise covariates, adding a penalty term to conduct variable selection is also worth investigating.
+In our paper, we assume the entries in the adjacency matrix are non-negative integers.
+However, this can be relaxed to be any non-negative numbers, and we expect similar theoretical results to hold.
+It would also be interesting to consider highly imbalanced community sizes, where $n_{\min}/n_{\max}=o(1)$.
+Moreover, when we have high-dimensional pairwise covariates, adding a penalty term to conduct variable selection is worth investigating.
+For instance, in the estimation of $\pmb\gamma$, we can regularize \eqref{eq::gamma_hat} with an $L_1$ penalty $\hat\pg_{\lambda}(\be_0) = \arg\max_{\pg} \left\{\ell_{\be_0}(\pg) - \lambda\|\pg\|_1 \right\} $ to estimate a sparse high-dimensional $\pg$.

-Another interesting issue is the choice of the number of communities $K$ which is assumed to be known in this paper.
-However, in practice, it would be desirable to have an automatic procedure for choosing $K$.
-Some recent efforts toward this direction include \cite{saldana2017many, le2015estimating, wang2015likelihood, lei2016goodness, chen2016network, li2016network, yan2017exact}.
-It would be interesting to explore this direction under PCABM.
+One model assumption in PCABM is the independence among edges conditional on observed covariates.
+However, the independence might be inappropriate if there are unobserved covariates.
+To address this, one possible extension is a degree-corrected pairwise covariate-adjusted block model, which can incorporate unobserved nodal covariates.
+The adjacency matrix could be modeled as, for example, $A_{ij} |\bc, Z, \pmb\theta \sim \text{Poisson}(B_{c_ic_j} \theta_i\theta_j \exp(\bz_{ij}^\top \pg))$, where $\pmb\theta$ represents degree correction parameters.
+From a modeling perspective, the $\pmb\theta$ term could be one way of incorporating unobserved nodal covariates or random effects.
+From a model fitting point of view, the first question to ask about this model is whether it is, in some sense, equivalent to PCABM by adding the covariate $\log(d_id_j)$, where $d_i$ is the degree of the $i$th node, or the degree after scaling by the covariate effect.

-The python code for implementing the proposed algorithms is available on GitHub at \url{https://github.com/sihanhuang/PCABM}.
+The code for implementing the proposed algorithms is available on GitHub.